 Welcome to Madrid & Barcelona

-Visiting Spain opens a window into a country of rich culture, character and festivity.
+Visiting Spain opens a window into a country of rich culture, character, and festivity.
 Undeniably unique in so many ways, Spain has been one of the major cultural centers of Europe for thousands of years.
-Its extraordinary artistic heritage extends from grand achievements in painting, architecture and music.
-Renowned painters such as El Greco, Salvador Dali and Pablo Picasso transformed trends in art.
-It was in Andalusia that the first guitar was invented in the 1790s.
+Its extraordinary artistic heritage extends from grand achievements in painting, architecture, and music.
+Renowned painters such as El Greco, Salvador Dali, and Pablo Picasso transformed trends in art.
+In the 1790s, the first guitar was invented in Andalusia.
 Later, Andres Segovia of Spain took this invention to new heights by establishing the classical guitar as a genre.
 Paco de Lucia eventually became the best-known flamenco guitarist in the world.

 Depart North America for Madrid, Spain.

 Welcome to Madrid!
 Enjoy an introduction to Spain’s vibrant capital city with a guided tour including iconic sights such as Santiago Bernabéu Stadium, home of Real Madrid CF; Plaza de Toros de Las Ventas, Madrid’s famous bullring; and the gorgeous Palacio Real, official residence of the Spanish royal family.
 Conclude your tour in Plaza Mayor, Madrid’s colorful main square in the heart of its historic center.